cnoe-io/openapi-mcp-codegen/README.md

 export LANGFUSE_TRACING_ENABLED=True
 ```

-4. Go to the agent directory and run the mock server.
+4. Go to the agent directory and run the mock server:

 ```
 cd examples/petstore